thomaskbrown18/stackline_assessment/README.md

 ![Imgur](https://i.imgur.com/zoaHrqC.png)

-Next, I did a polynomial model, using Price squared to help fit the curve.
+Next, I did a polynomial model using Price squared to help fit the curve.
 This model worked much better as you can see from the visualization below:

 ![Imgur](https://i.imgur.com/0lxN06j.png)